Caesar Martinez: Comic book series

 Caesar Martinez is a former gym teacher from Augusta, Georgia.
 Martinez's backstory is told in The Walking Dead novels, The Rise of the Governor, and The Road to Woodbury.

 In the comics, it was Martinez who conducted Rick, Glenn, and Michonne's entry to Woodbury.
 He later helped Rick's party escape and fight their way back to the prison.
 After assisting Rick's party in escaping, Martinez betrays them by sneaking out of the prison to go tell The Governor its location so that he may capture and kill everyone inside.
 During his run back to Woodbury, Rick runs him down in the RV.
-However Martinez claims that he was going to bring the good people in Woodbury back which doesn't include The Governor, aware of the monster he is, but Rick doesn't believe him and he strangles him to death and leaves him to reanimate.
+However, Martinez claims that he was going to bring the good people in Woodbury back, which does not include The Governor, aware of the monster he is.
+Rick doesn't believe him, and he strangles him to death and leaves him to reanimate.
 Caesar's reanimated body is discovered by a Woodbury scouting party, and his head is brought back to Woodbury, to manipulate people to turn them against the people of the prison.

 In The Fall of the Governor, his zombified head is put down by Lilly Caul following the failed prison assault.